victortong-git/learn-assist/README.md

 - 💡 Smart question answering using subject-specific educational context

 ## Open Source Project Information
-This learn-assist plugin is an **open source project** developed for the **NVIDIA G-Assist Plugins Hackathon competition**.
+This learnassist plugin is an **open source project** developed for the **NVIDIA G-Assist Plugins Hackathon competition**.
 It was built using the weather plugin example as a reference to demonstrate how gaming PCs can be transformed into powerful educational tools.

 The plugin uses a context engineering approach to help G-Assist's Small Language Model provide better learning results, proving that gaming hardware can effectively support students in their academic pursuits.